MedARC-AI/MindEye_Imagery/README.md

 To install the proper environment, follow `src/setup.sh`.

+To use this branch, you must also clone the StableCascade repo from `https://github.com/Stability-AI/StableCascade.git` into your src directory, such that it is located at `MindEye_Imagery/src/StableCascade/

 The Stable Cascade models below need to be downloaded from our project huggingface repo (https://huggingface.co/datasets/reesekneeland/mindeye_imagery/tree/main) and placed into your `cache_dir`
 - effnet_encoder.safetensors
 - previewer.safetensors